Take a Virtual Tour Around Our Museum

 Census records indicate that 12-16 North Street was a four-roomed dwelling, each room containing one family.
 In 1842, a report for the Poor Law Commission illustrated the poor sanitation and overcrowding endured by the fisher family inhabitants.
 A late report in the 1930s recommended demolition.

 In 1937 James Hoey Scott started the reconstruction of 12-20 North Street that would save it from demolition.
 His plans converted eight dwellings into one large house.
 It was one of the earliest such restorations in Scotland.
-Once complete, a medical officer reported that it was, “the best illustration of what can be done towards preserving old buildings”.
+Once complete, a medical officer reported it was, “the best illustration of what can be done towards preserving old buildings”.

 In 1962, the St Andrews Preservation Trust purchased the house for £5000 dividing it into two self-contained buildings.
 The first building was to serve as the Trust’s headquarters, while the second was sold privately, subject to conditions safeguarding its architectural features.
 Miss Janet Low, of the famous Dundee supermarket chain William Lows, funded the conversion.